-Objective HC 10 - Archaeological Heritage
+Objective HC 9 - Archaeological Heritage

-a) Ensure the protection and sympathetic enhancement of archaeological heritage in the Plan Area, in particular by implementing the relevant provisions of the Planning and Development Act 2000 (as amended), the National Monuments Act 1930 (as amended), and the Archaeology and Development: Guidelines for Good Practice for Developers.

-b) Ensure that any development in the immediate vicinity of a National Monument and a Recorded Monument is sensitively designed and sited and does not detract from the Recorded Monument or its visual amenity.
+- a) Ensure the protection and sympathetic enhancement of archaeological heritage in the Plan Area, in particular by implementing the relevant provisions of the Planning and Development Act 2000 (as amended), the National Monuments Act 1930 (as amended), and the Archaeology and Development: Guidelines for Good Practice for Developers. - b) Ensure that any development in the immediate vicinity of a National Monument and a Recorded Monument is sensitively designed and sited and does not detract from the Recorded Monument or its visual amenity.

-Objective HC 11 - Archaeological Landscapes
+Objective HC 10 - Other Archaeological Sites/ Landscapes

-Seek to facilitate the identification of important archaeological landscapes in the plan area.
+Seek the identification and/or authentication of important archaeological sites/landscapes in the plan area where feasible.

-Objective HC 12 - Monuments and Places
+Objective HC 11 - Protection of Monuments and Places